Ghazal 6, Verse 13x

 MIRROR: {8,3}

 Here the beloved is an adolescent boy; for discussion of such verses, see {9,2}.
-The 'line of green' is the light dusting of the first down that is just appearing (or perhaps hasn't yet appeared) on the beloved boy's cheeks.
+The 'line of green' is the light dusting of the first down that is just appearing (or perhaps hasn't yet appeared) on the beloved boy's cheeks, as he reaches puberty.

-Apparently the 'self-regardingness of beauty' is staring obsessively at itself in the mirror, alert for the first appearance of this down.
+Apparently the 'self-regarding of beauty' is staring obsessively at itself in the mirror, alert for the first appearance of this down.
 In the process, it is jauhar-iijaad of this line of green down.
 What exactly does this unusual compound mean?
-Is the 'self-regardingness of beauty' inventing the line of down in some way that creates for itself an 'essence', or 'virtue', or 'defects'?
-(See the definition above for these and more possibilities.)
-Or is it, more materially, inventing the fine downy hairs the way one would, through repeated folding and hammering, create lines of 'tempering' in a fine damascene sword (the sword of the beloved's glance?)?
-Or is it, even more directly, inventing them through the 'polish-lines' in the very mirror into which it so raptly gazes?
+Is the 'self-regarding of beauty' inventing the line of down in some way that creates for itself an 'essence', or 'virtue', or 'defects'?
+(See the definition of jauhar above for these and more possibilities.)
+Or is it, more directly, inventing the lines of down through the 'polish-lines' in the very mirror into which it raptly gazes?

 As usual in Ghalib, any of these readings could work excellently with the second line.
-Whatever metaphorical or literal qualities are involved in the invention of the line of down, they can readily be imagined as hidden in the mirror.
-Readily and also amusingly-- for Beauty is so obsessively self-regarding that it wouldn't be surprising if things that it couldn't see in itself, would then be visible in its mirror!
-In the mirror instead of being in the beautiful one (since the two are such close companions, as in {42,5}); or in the mirror in addition to being in the beautiful one (since the mirror itself dotes on the beautiful one, and rushes forward to embrace him/her, as in {230,4}; or opens like a giant eyeball to absorb the vision of him/her, as in {17,4}).
+Whatever metaphorical or literal qualities are involved in the invention of the line of down, they can all be imagined as hidden in the mirror.
+Beauty is so obsessively self-regarding that it wouldn't be surprising if things that it couldn't see in itself, would then be visible in its mirror.
+Such things could be in the mirror instead of being in the beautiful one (since the two are such close companions, as in {42,5}).
+Or they could be in the mirror in addition to being in the beautiful one (since the mirror itself dotes on the beautiful one, and rushes forward to embrace him/her, as in {230,4}, or opens like a giant eyeball to absorb the vision of him/her, as in {17,4}).

-The verse doesn't specify the importance of the line of down, but we know that in the ghazal world it signals the beginning of the end for the beautiful one's status as a beloved: see for example {53,1}.
+The verse doesn't specify the importance of the line of down.
+We know that in the ghazal world it often signals the beginning of the end for the beautiful youth's status as a beloved: see for example {53,1}.
+But the present verse is so cryptically abstract that we really have no way of knowing.